Unraveling Syntax: Language Modeling and the Substructure of Grammars: Generalization: Do LMs ``Know Syntax"?

 Figure~\ref{fig:recursions_logit_differences} shows a striking contrast.
 For case (i), the prediction error remains low throughout, while for case (ii) it grows similarly to an inverse log curve.
 While the model appears to master the rules of the PCFG at shallow depth, this does not translate into robust handling of deeper recursive dependencies.

-We also evaluate the effect of prepending different valid prefixes to the sequence of increasing depth.
-The results remain largely unchanged— even when using a faulty (non-grammatical) prefix.
+We also evaluate the effect of prepending different valid prefixes to the sequence of increasing depth, visualized in Figure \ref{fig:recursions_with_prefix_logit_differences} Appendix \ref{subseg:prefix_experiment}.
+The results remain largely unchanged -- even when using a faulty (non-grammatical) prefix.
 This suggests that the model’s primary difficulty lies in handling the depth of the subsequence it must complete, while it pays relatively little attention to the completed prefix.

 Anecdotally, we find similar behavior even in state-of-the-art frontier models.
-We test ChatGPT-5-Instant model on arithmetic expressions generated by a PCFG, presenting two kinds of long expressions: a chain composed of non-deep arithmetic operations, and a single deep arithmetic expression (depth 7)\footnote{We do not find the same discrepancies for ChatGPT-5-Thinking, which solves all of our examples within 3-4 minutes for each expression.
-The Thinking model may pass arithmetic expressions to a calculator or program, and/or uses an externally prompted or engineered chain-of-thought process; in any case, this departs from language modeling in the strict sense, and as considered in this work.}.
-These experiments show that even LLMs, similar to our small LMs, struggle with depth and not length, correctly answering 5/5 non-deep arithmetic expressions but only 2/5 for a deep arithmetic expression.
+We test GPT-5.1 Instant model on arithmetic expressions generated by a PCFG, presenting two kinds of long expressions: a chain composed of non-deep arithmetic operations, and a single deep arithmetic expression (depth 7)\footnote{We do not find the same discrepancies for GPT-5.1 Thinking, which solves all of our examples within 3-4 minutes for each expression.
+The Thinking model may pass arithmetic expressions to a calculator or program, and/or uses an externally prompted or engineered chain-of-thought process; in any case, this departs from language modeling in the strict sense.}.
+These tiny probes show that even LLMs, similar to our small LMs, struggle with depth and not length, correctly answering 5/5 non-deep arithmetic expressions but only 2/5 for a deep arithmetic expression.
 Note that for the not-deep arithmetic expressions (type 1), the LM in fact has to solve more terms than with the deeper recursion, but still solves them correctly.